mrange/terminal/doc/specs/#7147 - Support renderer fast presents.md

 ### Compatibility

-Uses a large footprint of DX11.
+Uses a larger footprint of DX11.
 The pixelshader could be made optional and we instead just copy the texture resource to the backbuffer on present when no terminal effects.

 ### Performance, Power, and Efficiency